ccxzhang/Chenxiao-Zhang/README.md

 ## About
 I am a DSPP student at the McCourt School of Public Policy, Georgetown University.
-Prior to Georgetown, I studied Sociology and Political Science in Hong Kong and graduated with first class honors.
+Prior to Georgetown, I studied sociology and political science in Hong Kong and graduated with first class honors.

 ## Interests